Heatblur-Simulations/f-4e-manual/src/dcs/special_options.md

 and 80% for the detent results in afterburner activation at 82% and deactivation at 78% of throttle input.

-## Randomize System Inputs at Cold Start

-When unchecked, during cold start all switches and knobs will be in their initial OFF positions.
-Allowing for a quick start by just following procedures.

-When checked, switch positions will be randomized during cold-start, as if the previous pilot did not properly return everything back to their initial positions.
-To ensure a correct startup, the crew hence must check and confirm each switch in the proper position before following a cold-start procedure.

 ## Disable Multicrew Controls Input When Joining as WSO

 If checked, when joining as WSO in multiplayer with a human pilot, your local